firecmsco/firecms/website/docs/intro.md

 ## Firebase requirements

-You need to enable the Firestore database in your Firebase project.
-If you have enabled authentication in the CMS config you need to enable Google authentication in your project.
+* You need to enable the **Firestore** database in your Firebase project.
+* If you have enabled **authentication** in the CMS config, you need to enable the corresponding auth method in your project.

-Also, if you are using storage fields in your string properties, you need to enable Firebase Storage.
+* Also, if you are using **storage** fields in your string properties, you need to enable Firebase Storage.

 ### Deployment to Firebase hosting

-If you are deploying this project to firebase hosting, and the app it properly linked to it, you can omit the `firebaseConfig` specification, since it gets picked up automatically.
+If you are deploying this project to firebase hosting, and the app is properly linked to it, you can omit the `firebaseConfig` specification, since it gets picked up automatically.

 #### Real time support